It might be a basic thing, but being able to pump up your tyre is an essential skill as a cyclist.

 Pumps will often include a pressure gauge to check the pressure inside your tyre.

-Inflating a tyre in pictures (Schrader valve)
+How to pump up a bike tyre (Schrader valve)

 If you’ve got a Schrader type valve such as this one then the first thing you need to do is remove the dust cap (if there is one in place) Oli Woodman / Immediate Media